Leonora Carrington and San Luis Potosí: Where Surrealism Found a Home in Mexico

 Early Influences

-Carrington's Irish mother and nanny introduced her to Celtic mythology and Irish folklore—imagery that would later appear throughout her art.
-These early stories of magic and transformation planted the seeds of her surrealist vision.
+Carrington's Irish mother and her nanny introduced her to Celtic mythology and Irish folklore—imagery that would later appear throughout her art.

 — Source: Tate Gallery Biography